-New York Federal Narcotics Charges
+Federal Narcotics Charges in New York

-For example, in a case involving 280 grams of cocaine base, one kilogram of heroin, five kilograms of cocaine or 1000 kilograms of marijuana, a defendant is facing a mandatory minimum sentence of 10 years imprisonment and a maximum sentence of life imprisonment upon conviction – and worse, if the use of the substance at issue resulted in death or serious bodily injury, or if the defendant committed the crime after previously committing another felony drug offense, the mandatory minimum sentence becomes 20 years imprisonment.
+For example, in a case involving 280 grams of cocaine base, one kilogram of heroin, five kilograms of cocaine or 1000 kilograms of marijuana, a defendant is facing a mandatory minimum sentence of 10 years imprisonment and a maximum sentence of life imprisonment upon conviction.
+If the use of the substance at issue resulted in death or serious bodily injury, or if the defendant committed the crime after previously committing another felony drug offense, the mandatory minimum sentence becomes 20 years imprisonment.
 Worse still, if both serious bodily injury or death occurred as a result of this drug and the defendant had previously been convicted of a felony drug offense, the mandatory minimum sentence becomes life imprisonment.